the fp is travel-by

 Getting to Belarus by boat

 Belarus is a landlocked country with no approaches by water.
-However with the Baltic States and Russia close by, it could always make a viable extension to any journey.

 There are several rivers running in and through Belarus, but these routes are not to be relied upon for transport in and out of the country.